avisemler/avisemler.github.io/index.md

-# About
+# Avi Semler

 Hi!
-I'm Avi and I'm currently studying maths and computer science.
-On this page, you can see some of the things I've done.
+I'm currently a maths and computer science student.
+My in

 # Projects